 Architectural Sector Value and Forecasts

-The Architectural Activities Market Research Report published by IBIS World (in May 2016) predicts that the sector will generate a revenue of £6.7bn in the year 2016-17 – some 4.6% higher than the previous year - although the above mentioned ACE report estimated the 2016 value of the architectural market in the UK at €2.2bn (it is likely that the discrepancy is the result of narrower research parameters).
+The Architectural Activities Market Research Report published by IBIS World (in May 2016) predicted that the sector will generate a revenue of £6.7bn in the year 2016-17 – some 4.6% higher than the previous year - although the above mentioned ACE report estimated the 2016 value of the architectural market in the UK at €2.2bn (it is likely that the discrepancy is the result of narrower research parameters).
+More recently, in its report titled 'Global Talent, Global Reach' report, published in December 2017, the RIBA stated that the UK's architecture sector "....directly contributes £4.8 billion to the UK economy every year with a further £1 billion a year contribution embedded in the exports of the other industries it supports....".

 The monthly Future Trends Survey, carried out by the RIBA, has consistently shown cautious to high levels of optimism amongst UK architects when looking ahead.
 Since 2016 the surveys have been reported under the following headlines: